 Camp Myra S. Pryor

-The roof has been completed on the DeSanctis Family Gathering Pavilion.
+The DeSanctis Family Gathering Pavilion is nearly completed as Phase One of construction comes to a close.
 This structure will give Girl Scouts a meeting place at camp.

 The Mamie E. George Activity Center is also nearly completion as two existing buildings have been joined together.
 Here girls will utilize classroom space for learning new outdoors and leadership skills.